mtacchino/localize.js/README.md

 # localize.js
 An easy-to-use client-side javascript plugin for localizing/translating/internationalizing your website.
 Languages are lazy-loaded so only the required language is retrieved when it's needed.
+No dependencies required.

 ## Basic Usage
 Insert the localize.js script at the bottom of your HTML file.
 In your HTML, add a `translate` attribute along with an identifying key to all of the elements that need to be translated.
 Call the `Localize.translate(language)` function to translate the page: